BelisaDi/Speaker-Identification/README.md

 # Speaker-Identification
-Voice classification using MATLAB and the mel spectrogram.
+Voice classification is performed using MATLAB and a mel spectrogram analysis.